About Rijkswaterstaat

 About the case study

-The aim of the case study is to develop control systems for storm surge barriers in a way that ensures demonstrable software reliability, allows projects to be carried out more predictably, and stays within budget and realistic lead times without major surprises.
-This approach is expected to improve the reliability, traceability, and scalability of control software development.
+The aim of the case study is to explore how control systems for storm surge barriers can be developed with demonstrable software reliability, predictable project execution, and realistic budgets and timelines.
+The approach focuses on improving the reliability, traceability, and scalability of control software.

 Contribution to STORM_SAFE